joergen7/cre/README.md

 #### mix

-In an Elixir context, the CRE can be integrated into the project via mix.
+In an Elixir context, the cfl_re can be integrated into the project via mix.

 ```elixir
 {:cre, "~> 0.1.9"}
 ```

-### Starting the CRE Master
+### Starting the cfl_re Master

-The CRE (its master application) can be started in four distinct ways: From the command line, as an Erlang application, under the default supervisor, and directly by spawning a CRE master process.
+The cfl_re (its master application) can be started in four distinct ways: From the command line, as an Erlang application, under the default supervisor, and directly by spawning a cfl_re master process.

 #### Starting from the command line

-Compiling the CRE using
+Compiling the cfl_re using

     rebar3 escriptize

-creates an Erlang script file `cre` which allows starting the CRE via the command line.
+creates an Erlang script file `cre` which allows starting the cfl_re via the command line.
 Starting the script entering

     _build/default/bin/cre

 creates an Erlang node with the node name `cre@my_node` where `my_node` is the hostname of the current computer.
 This name is printed out on the terminal and is important for the client and worker services to connect.

-Knowing the node name of the CRE, in this case `cre@mynode`, you can find out the process id of the CRE from a remote Erlang instance by calling
+Knowing the node name of the cfl_re, in this case `cre@mynode`, you can find out the process id of the cfl_re from a remote Erlang instance by calling

 ```erlang
 cre:pid( 'cre@my_node' ).
 ```

-The Erlang instance where the above function is called connects to the CRE node and finds out the CRE master's process id returning it as a tuple of the form `{ok, CrePid}`.
-The connection remains intact, so from the moment you received the CRE process id you can safely communicate with it.
+The Erlang instance where the above function is called connects to the cfl_re node and finds out the cfl_re master's process id returning it as a tuple of the form `{ok, CrePid}`.
+The connection remains intact, so from the moment you received the cfl_re process id you can safely communicate with it.

 #### Starting as an Erlang Application

-You can start the CRE from an Erlang instance by calling
+You can start the cfl_re from an Erlang instance by calling

 ```erlang
 cre:start().